vitest-dev/vitest/docs/config/index.md

 - **Default:** `false`
 - **CLI:** `--browser`, `--browser=<name>`

-Run Vitest in a browser.
-If the browser name is specified, Vitest will run tests using `webdriverio`, otherwise, it will open your default browser.
+Run Vitest tests in a browser.
+If the browser name is not specified, Vitest will try to determine your default browser automatically.
+We use `webdriverio` for running tests by default, but it can be configured with [browserOptions.provider](/config/#browseroptions-provider) option.

 ::: tip NOTE
 Read more about testing in a real browser in the [guide page](/guide/browser).